yuming-jin/yuming-jin.github.io/_pages/about.md

   - /about.html
 ---

-Yuming Jin is a Climate Science Ph.D. student at Scripps Institution of Oceanography, working with Dr. Ralph F. Keeling.
+Hi, welcome to my webpage!
+I am a Climate Sciences Ph.d. candidate at Scripps Institution of Oceanography working with <a href="https://rkeeling.scrippsprofiles.ucsd.edu/"> Dr. Ralph F. Keeling </a>.